All You Need to Know About a Dissertation Methodology

 What is the Purpose of a Dissertation Methodology?

 The purpose of writing a dissertation methodology section is a bit different from writing the methods section.
 The methodology section explains the wide philosophical basis for the selected research process of your study.
 You need to make clear academic assertions to support your research choices.
 There are three major types of methodologies for a research study, including:

-- Quantitative: This type of study focuses on an empirical investigation of observable and measurable variables in controlled situations.
-This type involves testing hypotheses, predictable outcomes, and determining the relationships among variables by applying in-depth analyses.
+This type of study focuses on an empirical investigation of observable and measurable variables in controlled situations.
+This type involves testing hypotheses, predicting outcomes, and determining the relationships among variables by applying in-depth analyses.

-- Qualitative: This type of study focuses on examining your topic through the lenses of belief systems, cultural phenomena, and human behavior.
-The most common used methods of gathering data include focus groups, interviews, and questionnaires.
+This type of study focuses on examining your topic through the lenses of belief systems, cultural phenomena, and human behavior.
+The most commonly used methods of gathering data include focus groups, interviews, and questionnaires.

 When you write a methodology dissertation you should always link it back to previously written literature related to your study.
 This lets the reader know what limitations exist on your topic and how your study makes a valid contribution to the field.